 Few artists become so famous that everybody knows their band too.
-Garth Brooks and his longtime band certainly meets that mark.
+Garth Brooks and his longtime band certainly meet that mark.
 But perhaps the most renowned group of musicians in country music is George Strait's legendary musical group, the Ace in the Hole Band.

 Sadly, the Ace in the Hole Band and music community at large lost a giant when Mike Kennedy died in a car accident in 2018.
 Kennedy performed as the Ace in the Hole band's drummer for more than 30 years.

 Let's take a closer look at some of the significant players from the rotating cast of George Strait's Ace in the Hole Band.

 The trio posted fliers around campus looking for a lead singer.
 The advertisement was so simple it just said "country band looking for singer," and included a phone number.
 And that's precisely when a young agricultural science major named George Strait answered the call.

 After formally changing their name to Ace in the Hole, the band played their first show ever at Kent Finlay's honky-tonk Cheatham Street Warehouse on October 13, 1975.
 At the time, they didn't have a permanent drummer, so Finlay's drummer Ted Stubblefield played for both Ace in the Hole and Finlay's band High Cotton Express.

 Of course, after years of honing their chops in Central Texas, Strait started making trips to Nashville with Finlay and eventually signed with MCA Records.
 That's when everything changed.
 But despite the plethora of musicians available in Nashville, Strait stuck by his road warrior band.